 Difference Between LLP and LLC: Everything You Need to Know

-The difference between an LLP and LLC is an LLC is a limited liability company and an LLP is a limited liability partnership.4 min read
+The difference between an LLP and LLC is an LLC is a limited liability company and an LLP is a limited liability partnership.3 min read

-What is the difference between an LLP and LLC?
+What Is the Difference Between LLP and LLC?

 Both LLCs and LLPs have similar abilities to limit the liability of each partner or member involved in the business.
 However, there are also some differences between the two entities.
-LLPs must have a managing partner who can bear the liability for the actions taken by the LLP.
+LLPs must have a managing partner who can bear the liability for the LLP's actions.

 What Is the Difference in Management Structures?

-One of the biggest differences between and LLC and an LLP is how the entity is allowed to be managed.
-LLC can be managed in two different ways; the LLP is run very similarly as a partnership.
-The partners in the business basically are responsible equally for managing the business.
+One of the biggest differences between an LLC and an LLP is how the entity is allowed to be managed.
+An LLC can be managed in two ways; the LLP is run similarly to a partnership.
+The business partners basically are equally responsible for managing the business.

 What Is the Difference in Limited Liability Protection?

-Both LLC and LLP businesses allow for limited liability for all members and partners; the protections are not equal under the two different entities.
-With an LLC, the individuals are all protected from personal liability from any debts or lawsuits filed against the business.
-Creditors and individuals who have been directly harmed by the business are unable to sue any of the members of the business for debts.
+Both LLC and LLP businesses allow for limited liability for all members and partners.
+The protections are not equal under the two different entities.
+With an LLC, the individuals are all protected from personal liability for any debts or lawsuits filed against the business.
+Creditors and individuals who have been directly harmed by the business can't sue any of the business members for debts.

-When it comes to an LLP, partners are personally liable, but only in so far as it applies to their own specific negligence.
-One partner will not be held responsible for the other’s actions.
-This means that each individual has liability protection from wrongs committed by the other partner.
-Liability only involves the direct financial investment of the partner.
+When it comes to an LLP, partners are personally liable, but only in so far as it applies to their own negligence.
+One partner will not be held responsible for the other's actions.
+This means each individual has liability protection from wrongs committed by the other partner.
+Liability only involves the partner's direct financial investment.

 Personal liability for debts is allowed in some states when an LLP is developed.